fbjorn/pot-websites/mvp.md

 - top navigation: (left > right): PoT developer portal (link to beginning/top), documentation, support, contact, register/login
 - layout the steps needed to be productive (create an app): register - build - publish
-- Link/call for action: create first app in under 3 minutes (get started package)
+- Link/call for action: create first app in under 3 minutes (get started package) "0 to 200 in under 3 minutes".
+200 is ok response code in REST APIs.

 ### Register for user account (a regular user account on PoT)